EPageone/flutes-flutes-and-flutes/README.md

 •	Profiles: Handles the functionality of user profiles across the site, enabling them to view and update their addresses, as well as review past orders.

+### Technologies Used

+•	** Django: Django is a high-level Python web framework that encourages rapid development and clean, pragmatic design.
+It follows the DRY (Don't Repeat Yourself) principle, reducing the amount of code needed for common web development tasks and promoting code reusability.

+•	** Python: Python is a versatile and beginner-friendly programming language known for its readability and simplicity.
+It offers a vast ecosystem of libraries and frameworks, making it ideal for web development projects like Flutes, Flutes & Flutes.

+•	** HTML/CSS/JavaScript: These are the fundamental technologies for building web pages and adding interactivity to web applications.
+HTML provides the structure, CSS enhances the presentation and styling, and JavaScript adds dynamic behaviour to the website, improving user experience.

+•	** PostgreSQL/SQLite: PostgreSQL and SQLite are powerful relational database management systems (RDBMS) used for storing and managing data in the Flutes, Flutes & Flutes project.
+PostgreSQL offers advanced features like ACID compliance, while SQLite is lightweight and easy to set up, making it suitable for development and testing environments.

+•	** Crispy Forms: Crispy Forms is a Django application that helps with rendering forms in a Bootstrap-friendly manner.
+It simplifies form styling and layout customization, enhancing the visual appeal and usability of forms in Flutes, Flutes & Flutes.

+•	** Django Allauth: Django Allauth is a Django-based authentication app that provides robust user authentication, registration, and account management features out of the box.
+It saves development time and effort by handling common authentication tasks, such as login, logout, and password reset, with minimal configuration.

+•	** AWS (Amazon Web Services): AWS is a cloud computing platform that offers a wide range of services, including storage, compute, database, and networking services.
+Flutes, Flutes & Flutes utilizes AWS for static and media file storage, leveraging the scalability, reliability, and security features provided by AWS.

+•	** Stripe: Stripe is a popular payment processing platform that enables businesses to accept payments securely online.
+Integrating Stripe into Flutes, Flutes & Flutes allows for seamless and secure payment transactions, enhancing the user experience and facilitating business transactions.

+•	** HTML: Markup language for structuring web pages.

+•	** CSS: Stylesheet language for styling HTML elements.

+•	** JavaScript: Programming language for adding interactivity to web pages.

+•	** Bootstrap: Front-end framework for building responsive websites.
+Provides pre-designed components for rapid development.

+•	** JQuery: JavaScript library for simplifying DOM manipulation and event handling.
+Streamlines development with a concise API.

+•	** Git: Distributed version control system for tracking changes in source code.
+Facilitates collaboration and code sharing among developers.